top of page

 Not all those who wander are lost.
 How blessed are some people, whose lives have no fears.

 J.R.R.
-Tolkien, The Lord of the Rings: The Fellowship of the Ring Bram Stoker, Dracula
+Tolkien, The Lord of the Rings Bram Stoker, Dracula

 If the information provided by the relative clause is essential to the identification of the noun it modifies (the head), and if it cannot be omitted, no punctuation should be used.
 However, if a relative clause provides supplemental, parenthetical, or background (nonessential) information, and if it can be omitted without rendering the sentence unintelligible, it is enclosed by a pair of commas (dashes or parentheses).

-Traditionally referred to as restrictive, essential relative clauses serve to identify, specify, classify, or define the head they modify.
+Traditionally referred to as restrictive, or essential, relative clauses serve to identify, specify, classify, or define the head they modify.
 It is an integral element, causing no change in the pitch or intonation.
-A nonrestrictive, or nonessential, relative clause, however, is marked by a change in intonation and pitch as a supplemental element that is loosely integrated into the syntax of the main sentence.
-It typically provides either complementary, providing a background, reference detail about the head, or parenthetical information, providing a detail that needs to be highlighted.
+A nonrestrictive, or nonessential, relative clause, however, is marked by a change in the intonation and pitch as a supplemental element that is loosely integrated into the syntax of the main sentence.

 For example, the essential clause in the following examples functions as the specifier, definer, or classifier of the head noun, which by definition has to be nonspecific: